Kids and Masks

 Why Kids Need Masks

-Kids can get sick from the disease, though typically they get mild symptoms that can be treated at home.
-However, a small number can develop life-threatening symptoms or multisystem inflammatory syndrome in children (MIS-C).
+Children can, in fact, contract COVID-19.
+They typically experience only mild symptoms and can be treated at home, but a small number of kids can develop life-threatening symptoms or multisystem inflammatory syndrome in children (MIS-C).
 Learn more about what to do if your child gets COVID-19.

-They can also spread the virus when they are not showing symptoms.
-Kids' masks keep them from potentially spreading the disease to others.
+Children, like adults, can also spread the virus even if they don't have symptoms.
+Masks can help keep them from potentially spreading the virus to others.

 Explaining Masks to Kids

-Before you explain the importance of masks, talk to your kids about the coronavirus.
+Before discussing the importance of masks with them, talk to your kids about the coronavirus (COVID-19).

-If they will be attending school in person, let them know that they can expect to see kids wearing masks at school this year.
+If your child will be attending school in person, let them know they can expect to see other kids wearing masks at school.

 Helping Kids Mask Up Properly